GoodnessJames/simple_shell/README.md

 Custom Shell Description: The custom shell we created allows command input, execution, and effective error management for invalid commands.
 The custom shell when invoked display a prompt ready to accept input from the user and after execution, the prompt is displayed again.
 The custom shell command interface supports error handling, built-in commands, logical operators, and variable replacement.

-HOW TO INVOKE THE CUSTOM SHELL
-The shell is invoked with the following steps:
+How to invoke the custom shell:The shell is invoked with the following steps:
-1. Compile: Compile all the source codes written for the shell program by ruuning this command: gcc -Wall -Werror -pedantic -std=gnu89
+1. Compile: Compile all the source codes written for the shell program by ruuning this command: gcc -Wall -Werror -pedantic -std=gnu89 *.c -o hsh
 2. Execute: Execute the shell program by typing: ./hsh This will take you straight into the custom shell environment.
 To verify of you issued the right command, you should notice a change in the commamd prompt by spoting the smiling emoji :).
-You can intereact with the command line as much as you can by issuing valid shell commands and when you are done, type "exit" to exit the prompt
+You can intereact with the command line as much as you can by issuing valid shell commands and when you are done, type "exit" to exit the prompt.

-Content of the Project Directory
-The content of this project directory includes:
+Content of the Project Directory: The content of this project directory includes:

-AUTHORS: This file contains the list of collborators of this project
+AUTHORS: This file contains the list of collborators of this project.

-shell.h: Thos is the header file that defines ansmd show all prototypeswith their arguments and return type.
+shell.h: This is the header file that defines and shows all prototypes with their arguments and return type.

 README.md: This file describes all you need to know about this project.

-List of Allowed  Functions and system calls for this project: acess chdir close closedir execve exit fflush fork free getcwd getline getpid isatty kill malloc open opendir perror read readdir signal stat( istat fqstat strtok wait waitpid wait3 wait4 write
+List of Allowed  Functions and system calls for this project: access, chdir,close, closedir, execve, exit, fflush, fork, free, getcwd, getline, getpid, isatty, kill, malloc, open, opendir, perror, read, readdir, signal, stat(_xstat), lstat(_lxstat), fqstat(_fxstat), strtok, wait, waitpid, wait3, wait4, write.

 Testing and Validation